rueter/aku-morph-komi-zyrian/README.md

 # Introduction
 Work with finite-state description of Komi-Zyrian was introduced at the sixth Permistica symposium in Izhevsk, Republic of Udmurtia, November 20–21, 1996.
+Subsequent work was begun in 2004 in the Giellatekno infrastructure (University of Tromsø, Norway) – now extended to the Giella infrastructure at the Norwegian Arctic University in Tromsø, and collaboration has evolved with FU-Lab in Syktyvkar, Komi Repubic, Russian Federation (2012->).

 # Docs
 The initial documentation includes: